AlgoMaster Logo

 4. Modulo problems where intermediate sums can exceed int range before taking mod

-Notice the placement of the cast. (long)n * (n - 1) first promotes n to long, then performs long multiplication.
+The placement of the cast matters. (long)n * (n - 1) first promotes n to long, then performs long multiplication.
 But (long)(n * (n - 1)) performs int multiplication first (which overflows), then casts the already-corrupted result to long.

-The ternary operator is a compact alternative to if-else that you will use often for inline decisions:
+The ternary operator is a compact alternative to if-else for inline decisions:

 Operators and Control Flow